 Updates for Taxpayers

-Taxpayers must file their returns by April 22, 2024.
-While the law requires taxpayers to file by April 22, taxpayers are granted an automatic 6-month extension (no form is required to request the extension) to file the return through October 22, 2024 if one of these two conditions is met:
+Taxpayers must file their income tax returns by April 21, 2025.
+Although the law require taxpayers to file by April 21, taxpayers are granted an automatic 6-month extension (no form is required to request the extension) to file the return through October 21, 2025, if one of these two conditions is met:

 1. The taxpayer is due a refund, or